ksarkies/XBee-Acquisition/gEDA-XBee-Test/README.md

 XBee Test Board PCB
 -------------------

-This is a small test board PCB for a remote unit that can run on low power.
+These are small test board PCBs.

 ### xbee-node-atmega48

-This includes an XBee with ATMega48 battery monitor and counter.
+This includes an XBee with ATMega48 and with an analogue battery monitor and digital counter.
 It takes an input voltage 5V or more and produces 3.3V power for the electronics.

+The microcontroller has the following I/O pin allocations:

 * PB2 (in) Bootloader Enable
 * PB3 (out) Sleep Request